On the day of Pentecost

 Only the foolish would say

-the Holy Spirit can give us the strength to do scary, even impossible, things.
+the Holy Spirit can give us the strength to preach love to others.

 We can look to the stories of our ancestors in the faith, and see that

-it’s best to stay inside and let God do all the saving work.
+it’s best to stay quiet and let God do all the saving work.

 It’s too dangerous to think

-we are meant to go out into the world and proclaim what God has done for us.
+we are meant to openly proclaim what God has done for us.